Jeremy Corbell

-Jeremy Kenyon Lockyer Corbell (born February 3, 1977) is an American contemporary artist, documentary filmmaker, and ufologist based in Los Angeles, California.
-Corbell is a mixed media artist whose exhibitions combine art, fashion, and film.
-He is also a photographer, fashion designer, and author.
-He has worked with Bob Lazar and his mentor in journalism, George Knapp.
+Jeremy Kenyon Lockyer Corbell (born February 3, 1977) is an American contemporary artist, filmmaker and ufologist based in Los Angeles, California.
+Initially gaining prominence as a visual artist, by the late 2010s Corbell became a well known figure in the UFO community, producing documentary films and podcasts on the subject.

-Early life

-Corbell was born in Los Angeles in 1977.

-After graduating from the Harvard-Westlake High School in 1995, Corbell entered the University of California, Santa Cruz, and graduated with a Bachelor of Arts degree in "Quantum Studies."

 Martial arts career

-Corbell is a Black Belt in Jujitsu.
-In 2001, his first book was published, Radiant Source - Cultivating Warrior Consciousness, about his philosophy of martial arts.
+Corbell is a black belt in traditional ju jitsu, and is the creator of "quantum ju jitsu."
+In 2001, he self-published his first book, Radiant Source - Cultivating Warrior Consciousness, about his philosophy of martial arts.

-Corbell taught Jujitsu and Yoga at the University of California Santa Cruz for many years, developing his own styles of martial and healing arts, Quantum Jujitsu and Warrior Yoga.
-He has appeared in Black Belt Magazine, Yoga Journal, and others.
+Corbell taught ju jitsu and yoga at the University of California Santa Cruz, and has appeared in Black Belt Magazine.

-At-risk youth programs

-Corbell developed a martial arts and yoga curriculum to provide training for at-risk youth.
-This includes a Juvenile Hall yoga program to incorporate his philosophy of meaningful living with the practical instruction of Warrior Yoga.
-Following discharge from Juvenile Hall, students continue instruction during and after their probation period.
+Corbell developed a martial arts and yoga curriculum to provide training for at-risk youth, including a juvenile hall yoga program.
+Following discharge from juvenile hall, students continue instruction during and after their probation period.

-Film work and demonstrations

-Corbell has consulted on films such as I Am Number Four and Bunraku, and for video games such as UFC Undisputed 2010.
-One of his Jujitsu demonstrations has received over 5.9 million views on YouTube.
+Although there is no record of Corbell ever competing as a martial artist, Corbell has consulted on the films I Am Number Four and Bunraku, and the video game UFC Undisputed 2010.
+One of his ju jitsu demonstrations has received over 6 million views on YouTube.

-Near-fatal illness
+Art career

 While traveling in Nepal and India in 2004 Corbell contracted Valley fever.
 He lost more than 40 lb, experienced daily fevers, hallucinations, and distorted vision.
 He made it home to be treated by doctors at UCLA.
 Unable to practice martial arts for over a year due to medical complications, he began creating art.

-Fine art career

 In 2004, Corbell began secretly harvesting local building demolitions for early-century windows and doors in the Los Angeles area.
 He began recycling them into art installations.
-Over the years Corbell has exhibited numerous bodies of work in avant-garde locations, private settings and galleries across the United States.
-His invitational art events have generated national interest and press.
+Over the years Corbell has exhibited his work in private settings and galleries.

-Notable art exhibitions
+Exhibitions

 Some of the exhibitions by Corbell include: